jiaoshuntian/ivory-operator/docs/content/references/crd.md

-Scheduling constraints of a PostgreSQL pod.
-Changing this value causes PostgreSQL to restart.
+Scheduling constraints of a IvorySQL pod.
+Changing this value causes IvorySQL to restart.
 More info: https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node

 <table>
     <thead>